Table Of Contents

 Is AWS Lambda Serverless Computing?

-No. Rather, AWS Lambda is an essential component of serverless technology for AWS customers.
+No. Instead, AWS Lambda is an essential component of serverless technology for AWS customers.
 Here’s how:

-You need a stack of several components to build an application on serverless architecture.
-One common architecture is the LAMP stack, which require:
+You need several components to build an application on serverless architecture.
+One typical architecture is the LAMP stack, which requires:

 Another, more specific stack for a web application would look like this:

-For people already using AWS, Lambda acts as the computing service in that stack.
+For people already using AWS, Lambda is the computing service in that stack.

-But that’s not why serverless computing can be a cost-efficient technology for running your operations in the cloud.
+But that’s not why serverless computing can be cost-efficient for running your operations in the cloud.
 There are two main benefits built into the serverless architecture:

 • Autoscaling – This means the service scales up and down on demand.
 It increases compute resources such as CPU, RAM, and memory when demand increases.
-But it shuts some of those when you have little activity going on inside the servers.
+But it shuts some of those down when there is little activity inside the servers.
 It can automatically scale from zero to practically infinity and back to zero again when your system is idle.

-It is during such times when potentially millions of people would search and log into your insurance company’s website to take covers against losses, make claims, or sign up to redeem the discount.
+During such times, potentially millions of people would search and log into your insurance company’s website to claim coverage against losses, make claims, or sign up to redeem the discount.

-After the incident or promotion, you would notice:
+After the incident or promotion, you will notice the following:

 • Fewer people log onto your website.

-• You would also notice that your servers’ RAM, CPU, memory, etc., usage reduced with the reduction in server activity.
+• You would also notice that your servers’ RAM, CPU, memory, etc., usage reduced with reduced server activity.

 All this would happen inside your organization’s servers with no human intervention.

-Whichever the case, AWS would charge you only as much or as little computing power as you use instead of a fixed amount that disregards the peak and off-peak activity you saw.
+In any case, AWS would charge you as much or as little computing power as you use instead of a fixed amount that disregards the peak and off-peak activity you saw.

 Still with us?